 If you already have a budget, make sure it’s up to date so you can quickly see whether you can realistically pay your debts without help.

-If after completing your budget you think you’ll have difficulty managing your debts, seek help immediately.
+If after completing your budget and debt summary you think you’ll have difficulty managing your debts, seek help immediately.
 Try not to default on your payments, talk to your credit providers to negotiate an affordable payment plan.

 As soon as you are aware that you can’t pay a bill, contact the credit provider to inform them you are in ‘financial hardship’ and are finding it difficult to meet your repayment obligation.
-Ask them about adjusting your loan repayment or bill amount to something more manageable.
+Ask them about adjusting your loan repayment or bill amount to something more manageable, larger bills can often be paid by instalments.
 This will only be a temporary measure but might give you a bit of breathing room to sort things out more permanently.

 Your credit provider may be able to give you an extension of time to make the repayment, offer you a lower repayment, or a lower interest rate, for a set period of time, to help you get back on your feet.
 This is called a hardship variation.
 Make sure that you can afford to meet the repayment arrangement before you agree.